 Medical coding is the transformation of narrative descriptions of diseases, injuries and healthcare procedures into numeric or alphanumeric designations (code numbers).
 Students learn to assign and identify the information by using the accurate ICD, HCPCS and CPT code books.
 Medical terminology and anatomy is briefly covered.
 Prerequisite: HES 170 or instructor permission.
 Four lecture.
-Both fall and spring semester.
+Online spring semester.